github-education-resources/codespaces-project-template-py/README.md

 > This environment will run the same regardless of whether your students are on Windows, macOS or Linux.

 ## -3- Run API

-1. Run `pip install`, to install the needed dependencies

-    ```console
-    pip install -r requirements.txt
-    ```
+1. Open up a terminal window by opening up the command palette (Ctrl-Shift-P or Cmd-Shift-P) and then select "Open new Terminal" command.

 1. Run `uvicorn` in the console, it will start up your API:

     ```console
-    uvicorn main:app --reload
+    uvicorn --host 0.0.0.0 webapp.main:app --reload
     ```

-    You should see outpput similar to:
+    You should see output similar to:

     ```output
     INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)